haevg-rz/go-updater/README.md

 		},
 	}

-	// Do a check for an update
+	// Do a check for an updater
 	_, _ = assetApp.CheckForUpdate()

-	// Do a self update
+	// Do a self updater
 	_, _ = assetApp.SelfUpdate()

-	// Check is a previously update was aborted
+	// Check is a previously updater was aborted
 	_ = assetApp.UpdateAborted()

 	// Start a background goroutine for continuous checks with random